 James Wilt Back To Artist-Faculty

 James Wilt joined the Los Angeles Philharmonic in March 2003 as associate principal trumpet.
 Prior to this, he spent fourteen years as the associate principal trumpet of the Houston Symphony.
 Additionally, Mr. Wilt was fourth/utility trumpet with the New York Philharmonic, associate principal of the Denver Symphony, principal trumpet of the DSO Pops, and was third trumpet with both the Rochester Philharmonic and the Dayton Philharmonic.
 Although primarily an orchestral musician, Mr. Wilt has performed a wide range of solo and chamber music, including three solo appearances with the Houston Symphony and appearances on the New York Philharmonic’s chamber music series.
 In 1999 and 2002, Mr. Wilt traveled to Japan to perform as principal trumpet of the Super World Orchestra at the Tokyo Music Festival.
 In January of 2007, he was invited to be guest principal trumpet with the Symphonica Toscanini under Lorin Maazel during a U.S. tour.
 Mr. Wilt received his Bachelor of Music degree from the University of Cincinnati College-Conservatory of Music, where he studied with Eugene Blee.
 His graduate work was done at the Eastman School of Music, where he studied with Charles Geyer.
-He recently completed his Master’s degree from Eastman following a 30-year “hiatus”.
+He recently completed his master’s degree from Eastman following a thirty-year hiatus.
 Other teachers include Edward Treutel, Gordon Smith, and John Chipurn.
 He is currently the trumpet professor at the Colburn Conservatory of Music.
 Additionally, he has been on the faculty of CSU Long Beach, Rice University’s Shepherd School of Music, and the University of Northern Colorado, and has conducted master classes across the United States, Europe, Asia, and South America.